 For example; if you were to ask your spouse (ex) why they don’t love you anymore they are likely going to give you an answer that revolves around everything you did wrong. “because you work too much”, “because you don’t treat me right”, “because I met someone else”.
 All those answers and I am sure there are many more, really stink and pierce the heart.
 Between God, myself and close friends we can usually find areas we need to improve on.
 We don’t need to hear if from our ex or soon to be.

 When faced with an inevitable loss getting the answer to “why” is often too late.
 If it weren’t – you and your spouse would have sat down months ago and hashed things out; putting together an action plan on how you would improve and fix the relationship.

 There are certain reasons we find ourselves asking why.
 Mostly because we have been hurt, disappointed, or see suffering in others.
-It is usually after the fact and a lot of damage has already been done.
-Often times the event is out of our control and there simply is no answer besides the fact we live in a fallen world.
+It is usually after the fact, and a lot of damage has already been done.
+Often the event is out of our control, and there is merely no answer besides the fact we live in a fallen world.

 What to do instead